ycpcs/cs320-spring2017/labs/lab02_notes.md

 * Run the executable - it will bring up the installer.
 By default, it will install to the **C:/Program Files/Java** folder.
 It will install both the JDK and the JRE at that location.

-* After it is installed, you can then follow the above instructions to set the JRE System Library to the jdk you just installed.
+* After it is installed, you can then follow the above instructions to set the **JRE System Library** to the JDK you just installed.

 Other Issues